Pwnable.kr - bof

 Buffer Overflow

-If you are unfamiliar with Buffer Overflow I recommend you to read my previous series of what a buffer overflow is and how it can be exploited.
+If you are unfamiliar with Buffer Overflow, I recommend you read my previous post on what a buffer overflow is and how it can be exploited.

 With that in mind, let’s begin our analysis!